nschneid/aclrollingreview/_posts/2024-09-18-workflow-manager.md

 The workflow manager works under the direct supervision of the ARR Editors-in-Chief.

 The desired start date of this position is November 1, 2024.
-The workload varies somewhat

-throughout the bi-monthly cycles but averages approximately 20 hours weekly.
+The workload varies somewhat throughout the bi-monthly cycles but averages approximately 20 hours weekly.

 To apply, submit a cover letter, CV/resume, and three references.
-If you have

-questions about this position or to apply, contact us via
+If you havequestions about this position or to apply, contact us via

 email at: editors@aclrollingreview.org [1] and thamar.solorio@mbzuai.ac.ae [2].